dkuratowski/sytesbook-wpwedding-deploy/README.md

 * Try login to MySQL with `mysql`.
 You should see the MySQL prompt

 ### Install PHP
-* Run `apt install php libapache2-mod-php php-mysql php-curl`
+* Run `apt install php libapache2-mod-php php-mysql php-curl php-dom`
 * Check PHP version with `php -v`

 ### Create Directory Structure